Delta Zeta

 Delta Zeta (ΔΖ, also known as DZ) is an international college sorority founded on October 24, 1902, at Miami University in Oxford, Ohio.

-Delta Zeta has 170 collegiate chapters in the United States and Canada, and over 200 alumnae chapters in Canada, the United Kingdom and the United States.
-As of 2013, there are over 244,400 college and alumnae members, making it the third largest sorority in the nation (after Alpha Delta Pi and Chi Omega).
+Delta Zeta has 163 collegiate chapters in the United States and Canada, and over 180 alumnae chapters in Canada, the United Kingdom, and the United States.
+As of 2013, there are over 300,400 college and alumnae members, making it the third largest sorority in the nation (after Alpha Delta Pi and Chi Omega).

 In 1954, the sorority adopted speech and hearing as its philanthropic cause, and is partnered with the Starkey Hearing Foundation and Gallaudet University.
 Throughout its history, it has absorbed several other smaller sororities and also opened its first Canadian chapter in 1992.

-Delta Zeta is one of 26 national sororities which are members under the umbrella organization of the National Panhellenic Conference; the sorority joined the Conference in 1910.
+Delta Zeta is one of 26 national sororities that are members under the umbrella organization of the National Panhellenic Conference; the sorority joined the Conference in 1910.

 History

 Delta Zeta Sorority was founded at Miami University in Oxford, Ohio in 1902, the same year that the university first allowed female students.
 Miami is dubbed the "Mother of Fraternities" because of the many prominent men's fraternities which were founded there.

-Six of the newly admitted women consulted university president Dr. Guy Potter Benton regarding the founding of the first sorority chapter.
-Having been a leader in the Phi Delta Theta fraternity, he was familiar with the processes of a Greek organization and helped the women establish the first Delta Zeta chapter, the first sorority at the campus.
-Benton aided in preparation of the ritual, badge, and colors.
-For his contributions, he was named the 'Grand Patron'.
-The Delta Zeta Sorority was officially incorporated on October 24, 1902.
-The founding members were:
+Six of the newly admitted women consulted the university president Guy Potter Benton, regarding the founding of the first sorority chapter.
+Having been a leader in the Phi Delta Theta fraternity, he was familiar with the processes of a Greek organization and helped the women establish Delta Zeta, the first sorority at the campus.
+Benton aided in the preparation of the sorority's ritual, badge, and colors.
+For his contributions, he was named its Grand Patron.